 - 7.4.8 The data search carried out by WSBRC did not reveal bat roost on or adjacent to the site.
 The majority of bat records were given for approximately 0.6km-1km from the site where habitat is dominated by trees, gardens, river, hedges and buildings for roosting within.
 The planned development is not considered to impact upon these bat species should a sensitive lighting and landscaping scheme be implemented. - 7.4.9 The west and north field boundaries may provide potential commuting and foraging features for bat species.
-It is understood that the boundary hedgerows are not to be affected by development proposals during development or once operational. - 7.4.10 The planting of vegetation within the development may provide suitable commuting and foraging habitat along with the proposed planting of new hedgerows and the supplementary planting of the west hedge.
-Should ecological advice be followed during the design stage of the development, the development will not be expected to have any significant adverse impact upon this species.
+It is understood that the boundary hedgerows are not to be affected by development proposals during development or once operational, with the exception of the slight widening of the entrance, which will not a large enough gap to deter bats from bridging the gap.

+7.4.10 The planting of vegetation within the development may provide suitable commuting and foraging habitat along with the proposed planting of new hedgerows, site trees and the supplementary planting of the west hedge.
+Should ecological advice be followed during the design stage of the development, the development will not be expected to have any significant adverse impact upon this species and may enhance foraging habitat for bats.
 No further surveys have been recommended.

 7.4.11 The boundary hedgerows of the site offer suboptimal habitat for dormice.
-The total species diversity, and poor structural diversity of the hedgerows indicates little suitability for the species.
-In conjunction with this, the west hedge of the site, that might possibly undergo the removal of small section (2-3m), does not lead to prime dormouse habitat or into the wider countryside with it's southern end finishing abruptly without adjoining likely dormouse habitat.
-In addition, the desk study did not hold records for this species, therefore further survey efforts have not been recommended.
+The total species diversity, and poor structural diversity of the hedgerows indicates little suitability for this species.
+In conjunction with this, the west hedge of the site, that might possibly undergo the removal of small section (2-3m), does not lead to prime dormouse habitat or into the wider countryside with it's southern end finishing abruptly without adjoining a continuation of suitable dormouse habitat.
+In addition, the desk study did not hold records for this species.
+Further survey efforts have not been recommended.